family and consumer science courses

 Elective Credit: 0.50

-This introductory class to the field of Family and Consumer Sciences is designed to prepare the soon-to-be high school graduate for the next step of life into adulthood.
+Open to juniors and seniors, this course is designed to prepare the soon-to-be high school senior/graduate for the next step of life into adulthood.
 The course focuses on the skills necessary to build a strong foundation for wise living.
-Key topics include character development, family relations, and household management.
-Goal setting and decision-making, stress management, career exploration, building family relationships, kitchen and food preparation skills and managing resources are all introduced.
+Key topics include career exploration, communication, teamwork, leadership, etiquette, and household management.
+Kitchen safety and basic food science/preparation are also introduced.

-Students, upon completion of this course, will have knowledge, awareness and skills to guide them through the next challenging and dynamic phase of life.
-Critical and creative thinking, as well as teamwork, communication skills, social skills, and ethical reasoning within the Catholic context will be nurtured to grow and develop.
-Through class discussions, projects, activities, hands-on creating, and cooking students will gain valuable practical skills.
+Students, upon completion of this course, will have increased knowledge, awareness, and skills to guide them through the next challenging and dynamic phase of life.
+Critical and creative thinking, as well as ethical reasoning within the Catholic context will be nurtured to grow and develop.
+Through class discussions, projects, activities, and game-based learning, students will gain valuable practical skills.

 Intro to Fashion Design - 0613 (.5 year)